Thanhson99/laravel-n8n-automation/README.md

 - CI/CD pipelines using **GitHub Actions**
 - Docker-based development for **Laravel** and **N8N**
 - Workflow automation and future AI integration
+- Building real-world microservices related to Blockchain, Dropshipping, and automated workflows

 ---